Birds

 When to spot

 Year-round resident.
-Most active and vocal during the breeding season, but can be heard throughout the year.
+Most vocal during the breeding season, but active throughout the year, especially in the early morning and late afternoon.

 Loading...